-Reem Morsi had careers in professional scuba diving and in human rights, before becoming a writer/director.
+Reem Morsi had careers in professional scuba diving and in human rights all over the world, at the United Nations and many other international organizations, in both peace and war zones, before becoming a writer/director.

 Morsi is a recipient of The Academy of Canadian Cinema and Television's inaugural Apprenticeship Program for Female Directors, through which she is currently shadowing the director of THE HANDMAID'S TALE.
 She has also been chosen as a participant of Women in View's 2xMore 2017 Director's Lab, where she will get the opportunity to shadow on and direct an episode of Sinking Ship Entertainment's series DINO DANA.